 Deanna and Mike checking out the "snow field".
-At all times, we're thinking about not only how the shot will look, but making it a safe and comfortable experience for the horse and handler.
-Gaston is barefoot so we don't have to worry about snow balling up in his feet.
-And there's just enough snow to be pretty...still, it was pretty challenging to walk through.
+Besides working out the best "shoot zones"—working out the lighting and backgrounds—we want to make it a safe and comfortable experience for the horse and handler.
+Gaston was barefoot so we didn't have to worry about snow balling up in his feet.
+There's just enough snow to be pretty but it was pretty challenging to walk through.